ecology-rocks/storygen/README.md

 --------------------
 ## Road Map and Random Notes
 *  Noticed a potential issue with pronouns and past-tense was/were -- will need to watch as I implement.
+*  Should add in NODEPUB and/or TURNDOWN integration to convert HTML to either markdown or an epub.
+*  Still need to do a real image generation

 ### Chapter One
 * Could do a relations look up to change "momma" in chapter one to various relatives or names.